DETAILED ACTION

 In view of such teaching, it would have been obvious to form a display device of Par further comprising a first light blocking layer disposed in the display area on the encapsulation structure, wherein a first opening overlapping each of the first transmission area and the pixel area is defined in the first light blocking layer; and a first color filter layer disposed in the first opening of the first light blocking layer overlapping the pixel area; a second light blocking layer disposed in the non-display area on the encapsulation structure, wherein a second opening overlapping each of the second transmission area and the dummy pixel area is defined in the second light blocking layer; and a second color filter layer disposed in the second opening of the second light blocking layer overlapping the dummy pixel area such as taught by Lee in order form an optical functional layer.

-Regarding claim 12, Lee necessary discloses a size of the first opening of the first light blocking layer overlapping the pixel area is different (as is term of degree) from a size of the second opening of the second light blocking layer overlapping the dummy pixel area.
+Regarding claim 12 (insofar as to be incompliance with 112 2nd ), Lee discloses a minimum width of the first opening of the first light blocking layer overlapping the pixel area is different (term of degree for random variable) from a minimum width of the second opening of the second light blocking layer overlapping the dummy pixel area.

 Claim 14 is rejected under 35 U.S.C.
 103 as being unpatentable over Park in view of Bae et al. 20190097170.